libp2p/specs/webrtc/README.md

 We follow the recommendation of QUIC, requiring ["a minimum IP packet size of at least 1280 bytes"](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29#section-14).
+We calculate with an IPv4 minimum header size of 20 bytes and an IPv6 header size of 40 bytes.
+We calculate with a UDP header size of 8 bytes.
 An SCTP packet common header is 12 bytes long.
 An SCTP data chunk header size is 16 bytes.

+- IPv4: `1280 bytes - 20 bytes - 8 bytes - 12 bytes - 16 bytes = 1224 bytes`
+- IPv6: `1280 bytes - 40 bytes - 8 bytes - 12 bytes - 16 bytes = 1204 bytes`

-Thus implementations SHOULD choose a message size equal or below 1252 bytes.
+Thus implementations SHOULD choose a message size equal or below 1204 bytes.
+Or, in case the implementation can differentiate by IP version, equal or below 1224 bytes on IPv4 and 1224 bytes on IPv6.

 Long term we hope to be able to give better recommendations based on real-world experiments.

 ### `RTCDataChannel` negotiation